melissaharijanto/Travel-Log/README.md

 ## Testing

 We would be happy if you are interested to try it out!
 Here are the steps to do so:

+Assuming that you have React Native CLI set up,
 1. Please access our repository with this link https://github.com/melissaharijanto/Travel-Log and fork it.
 2. Because the app is customized for android and uses React Native CLI, please use the following commands inside the root directory of the project: